iranzo/iranzo.github.io/content/2019-06-11-katacoda-scenario.md

 - [How to use Citellus](https://www.katacoda.com/iranzo/scenarios/citellus) on [Citellus: Troubleshooting automation](https://citellus.org)
 - [Kubevirt](https://www.katacoda.com/iranzo/scenarios/kubevirt) on a 'browser-based' approach for [Minikube](https://kubevirt.io/quickstart_minikube/) setup for validating Kubevirt: Kubernetes with VM Virtualization (vs the regular containers).

-You can check how them can be created by looking at their code at: [Katacoda Scenarios](https://github.com/iranzo/katacoda-scenarios)
+You can check how them can be created by looking at their code at: [Katacoda Scenarios](https://github.com/iranzo/katacoda-scenarios) or the 'playable' version at <https://www.katacoda.com/iranzo/>.

 Enjoy!